 It was mentioned in the MetaZoo Discord that “all other print runs” for MetaZoo would look similar to this 1st Edition Print Run.
 I’m guessing that future expansion sets may be similar in numbers, but we will not know for sure until those sets hit the market many months from now.

-Because this game is in its infancy right now, it is tough to pinpoint which cards will end up being the ones that everyone will scramble to own.
-I think over time as the 1st Edition waves are released and more of the product is ripped open and more people begin to actually play the game, we’ll find out more about which cards are the heavy hitters.
+Because the Meta Zoo card game is in its infancy right now, it is tough to pinpoint which cards will end up being the ones that everyone will scramble to own.
+I think over time as the 1st Edition waves are released and more of the product is ripped open and more people begin to actually play the game, we’ll find out more about which Meta Zoo cards are the heavy hitters.

 In the MetaZoo Discord, conversations are ongoing about which cards are tough to pull and that has created what is being called the OBNOXIOUS 9.
 These are nine cards that appear to be the hardest to pull and were only printed as Rare Holo’s (not Reverse Holo’s.)
 Because of this, the cards were coined ‘obnoxious’ since they can be frustrating to find.
 They are no more rare than any other rare holo, except for the fact that you cannot find them in any other form (non foil or reverse holo) which makes them pop up less often.
 Most booster boxes may have only a few of these if you’re lucky!

 Could these be the next Magic: The Gathering Power 9?
 Is it possible a MetaZoo Kickstarter card like the Chaos Crystal could be the next “Black Lotus of MetaZoo”?
 Is the Mothman the next Pokémon Charizard?
 Only time will tell for sure!